kyliekwann/FinalProject/README.md

 ## Communication Protocol
 Refer to [AnalyzeUP Database Documentation](https://github.com/kyliekwann/FinalProject/blob/hankai26/DB_Documentation.md).
 The AnalyzeUP database in PostgreSQL is connected to AWS and colab, as well as Jupyter Notebook using PySpark and SQLAlchemy.
-The connection files are saved in Colad (https://github.com/kyliekwann/FinalProject/blob/hankai26/AnalyzeUP_connect_db.ipynb).
+The [connection files](https://github.com/kyliekwann/FinalProject/blob/hankai26/AnalyzeUP_connect_db.ipynb) are saved in Colab.

 ## Project Outline